 Our guild was founded in 1999 and our members include beginners through experts, with interests from art quilts to traditional quilts in an array of materials.
 Our purpose is to share a love of quilts and quilt making.
 We also sponsor seminars, exhibitions, workshops, and community service projects.

 Thanks to Olga Schrichte of Frederick, MD, for the image of "The Spires of Frederick," above, which she designed and created in August 2015.

-We meet on the first Thursday of each month, 6 p.m., at the Delaplaine Visual Arts Center, 40 S Carroll St, Frederick, MD
+We meet on the second Thursday of each month, 6 p.m., at the Delaplaine Visual Arts Center, 40 S Carroll St, Frederick, MD

-Please join us at the Delaplaine for our June meeting.
+We hope to see everyone at the Delaplaine for our August meeting.

 If you have questions or comments, contact us!
 We look forward to hearing from you.